MohammedDChowdhury/MohammedDChowdhury/README.md

 - 👋 Hi, I’m Mohammed!
-- 👀 I’m interested in Java and Android App Development!
+- 🔭 I'm currently working on a few projects in React.js, Android and B Language!
-- 🌱 I’m currently studying Software Engineering at the University of Westminster!
+- 📱 I'm currently learning React, Android and iOS Development!
-- 💞️ I’m looking to collaborate on GitHub!
+- 📫 How to reach me: d2018c@gmail.com

 <!---
 :)